AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 		new StringContent(JsonConvert.SerializeObject(waveType)));

-Create a QiStream
+Create an SdsStream
 -----------------

-An ordered series of events is stored in a QiStream.
-All you have to do is create a local QiStream instance, give it an Id, assign it a type, and submit it to the Qi service.
-You may optionally assign a QiStreamBehavior to the stream.
-The value of the ``TypeId`` property is the value of the QiType ``Id`` property.
+An ordered series of events is stored in an SdsStream.
+All you have to do is create a local SdsStream instance, give it an Id, assign it a type, and submit it to the Sds service.
+You may optionally assign a SdsStreamBehavior to the stream.
+The value of the ``TypeId`` property is the value of the SdsType ``Id`` property.

 .. code:: cs

-	QiStream waveStream = new QiStream
+	SdsStream waveStream = new SdsStream
 	{
 		Id = StreamId,
 		Name = "WaveStream",